Defined contribution plan

 A defined contribution (DC) plan is a type of retirement plan in which the employer, employee or both make contributions on a regular basis.
 Individual accounts are set up for participants and benefits are based on the amounts credited to these accounts (through employee contributions and, if applicable, employer contributions) plus any investment earnings on the money in the account.
 In defined contribution plans, future benefits fluctuate on the basis of investment earnings.
 The most common type of defined contribution plan is a savings and thrift plan.
-Under this type of plan, the employee contributes a predetermined portion of his or her earnings (usually pretax) to an individual account, all or part of which is matched by the employer.
+Under this type of plan, the employee contributes a predetermined portion of their earnings (usually pretax) to an individual account, all or part of which is matched by the employer.